Advancing TMS since 1992

 During depression, the brain is not operating at full capacity in the areas responsible for emotional regulation.
 Signals along the neural pathways that would normally regulate moods and emotions do not work properly when a person is depressed.

-TMS is non-invasive and works by sending short magnetic pulses to the areas of the brain affected by depression – stimulating and activating neural pathways to restore the emotional control center.
+TMS is a possible help for depression, non-invasive and works by sending short magnetic pulses to the areas of the brain affected by depression – stimulating and activating neural pathways to restore the emotional control center.

 you are not alone